DIY stretch and sweep

 Edible Natural Induction Methods

-There are so many natural methods of induction and old wives tales about various things you can eat to bring on labor… but do they work?
+There are so many natural methods of induction and old wives tales about various things you can eat to bring on

 Here are some of the most popular: